johsteffens/beth/doc/bcore/btcl.md

 // Mapped list through function; the function is applied to list elements
 // forming a new list.
 The result is [2,4,10].
 [1,2,5] :: func(a){2*a};

+// embed the content from another file
+// relative path is relative to current file location embed ( "../data/file.btcl" );

 ```

 # One Expression